AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 ## Adapting the existing tests

-If you run `PerceptronTest` you will see that several of the test fail.
+If you run `PerceptronTest` you will see that several test methods fail.
 The reason is that a neuron is initialized with a sigmoid activation function.
 We therefore need to adapt each test method, by adding a call to `step`.
 For example, the method `testAND` has to be rewritten:

 ```Smalltalk
 PerceptronTest>>testAND